 No aspect of the alternatives under consideration would restrict the use of private lands or regulate their use beyond the permitting process prescribed by the SDLA.
-The conditions that would be imposed by DEQ in issuing the license would be designed to ensure conformance of the Proposed Action to the environmental standards required by the SDLA, or to uphold criteria proposed and/or agreed to by DC during application review.
-Thus, no further DEQ analysis is required beyond DC's application review for protection of human health and the environment.
+The conditions that would be imposed by DEQ in issuing the license would be designed to ensure conformance of the Proposed Action to the environmental standards required by the SDLA, or to uphold criteria proposed and/or agreed to by SCE during application review.
+Thus, no further DEQ analysis is required beyond SCE's application review for protection of human health and the environment.

-3.4 CUMULATIVE AND SECONDARY IMPACTS
+3.4 CUMULATIVE IMPACTS

+The Site is currently used to grow wheat and barley and has some areas of grazing pasture grass.
 The surrounding area consists of rural agricultural activities and residential homes (distanced from the Site).
 DEQ is not aware of any other proposed projects in the area.